 We then explored the cool-looking cork tree grove out back a bit more before heading back into town and having lunch at the best restaurant there, A Charrette.

-Then we drove to the Calvas de Monchiques (which we eventually figure out means Valley of Monchique).
+Then we drove to the Calvas de Monchiques (which we eventually figured out means Valley of Monchique).
 Actually, we first drove past the Calvas, then back and down into it.
 The road in was another one of those steep, narrow Portuguese streets that we could hardly believe we were expected to drive on.
 Nevertheless, it was worth it.
 This was a really interesting looking valley, with natural spring water (much of the bottled water we drank this week came from here) and interesting foliage.
 It all looked very tropical.
-Unfortunately, it was difficult to take pictures of, and we could’t find any postcards.
+Unfortunately, it was difficult to take pictures of, and we couldn’t find any postcards.